 How To Plan For Your Sales Week

+It is advisable to use results from an older plan as the cornerstone on which the new plan can be set.
+Review the old plan, and know what to change and implement that in the new plan.
 The moment you know what you need to get done in the new week, you already have your sales plan for the week ready, and thus, you can mark your days of the week and what you have to do in those days specifically.

 For success to happen, you must follow your week’s sales plan and be consistent with it.
 You can then choose to tell one of your closest people to help you monitor your consistency towards following your weekly plan, which will help you keep motivated towards executing your tasks just like your week’s sales plan flows.